kroekle/accounts-demo-app/README.md

    * POST /txfr/{fromId}/{toId}/{amount} - transfer funds between accounts

 ### Policy structure
 The DAS systems and stacks have policy/ingress policies that will authorize both API calls and UI checks with allow & deny rules.
 The policy/ui rules has a predefined "check" rule for the UI to call for checking UI Authz, this rule delegates to the policy/ingress rules.
+Within the ingress policies there are diffent policy files for RBAC, ABAC, ReBAC, and PBAC polices.
+Only one of these polices will be executed based on a header that is passed from the slider in the UI (this is not normal for polices, but helps make the demo more convinent to use).

 ### SQL filtering
 The application is checking two special headers that it uses for filtering sql calls.
 These headers are "x-max-balance" and "x-blocked-regions".
 The max balance header expects a single string represented number.
 The blocked regions header will take a list of string separated by a semi-colon (;).
 Each of these are optional, but if present, they will be used in the sql call when listing all accounts.